US population center moves 11.8 miles; still in Missouri

 The nation’s population center is calculated every 10 years after the once-a-decade census shows where people are living.
 The heart of America has been located in Missouri since 1980.

-The U.S. population center, previously located in Plato, Missouri, in the neighboring county, moved only 11.8 miles (19 kilometers) from 2010 to 2020.
-It is the smallest distant shift in 100 years and the second-smallest in U.S. history.
+The U.S. population center, previously located in Plato, Missouri, in the neighboring county, moved only 11.8 miles (19 kilometers) southwest from 2010 to 2020.
+It is the smallest distance shift in 100 years and the second-smallest in U.S. history.

+The center is actually still closer to Plato than Hartville, but the Census Bureau likely wanted to keep it moving “since it is so tied up in our national psyche with expansion and progress,” said Alex Zakrewsky, who is principal planner for Middlesex County, New Jersey, and has predicted the location after past censuses.

+“Hartville also has the additional symbolic value of its name,” Zakrewsky said.

 To calculate the center of the U.S., the Census Bureau figures out which spot would be “the balance point” if the 50 states were located on an imaginary, flat surface with weights of identical size — each representing the location of one person — placed on it.